Isabellle/slim3-simple-rest-skeleton/README.md

 - you get a token
 - you request the resource with that token
-- when token expires, you start over again
+- when token expires (receiving HTTP 401 status), you start over again

 **Getting a ClientCredentials token**